The Separation of $NP$ and $PSPACE$: Differs from

-\begin{remark} In fact, after obtaining the relations (\ref{eq1}) and (\ref{eq2}) we can suppose that then there must exists at least an $i\in\mathbb{N}_1$ such that But by definition, $L_d^i$ is the language accepted by nondeterministic Turing machine $M_0$ running within space $O(n^i)$, which is clearly a contradiction.
-Hence, such an $i$ can not be found, i.e., for all $i\in\mathbb{N}_1$.
-Equivalently, \end{remark}
+But by definition, $L_d^i$ is the language accepted by nondeterministic Turing machine $M_0$ scanning at most $n^{i+1}$ cells (i.e., working within $O(n^i)$ space), which is clearly a contradiction.
+Hence, such an $i$ can not be found, i.e.,